InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 ## [Codeship](https://codeship.com)

-Out main CI/CD.
+Our main CI/CD.
 Developers should have personal accounts on this service, your mentor or team-lead should add you to our project and at the [Connected Services](https://app.codeship.com/authentications) page you should connect your account with your GitHub account, so codeship can send you emails if case of failed builds.